mredelis/COP3402-Systems-Software-Fall21/HW4/README.md

 Implement a PL/0 compiler as in HW3, but this time using my own VM (HW1) and Scanner(HW2)

 - To compile: gcc driver.c lex.c parser.c vm.c (all files are in the same directory) OR run the Makefile with command "make".
 Makefile runs the command "gcc driver.c lex.c parser.c vm.c"
+  Please note that compiler.h is not included in the submission as the file was provided

 - To execute: ./a.out filename.txt directives where the files in the command line are in the current directory.
 Example command: ./a.out input.txt –l –a –v -s.
 Print all types of output to the console.